kitschpatrol/yanki-obsidian/readme.md

 ### Intelligent synchronization

-Your local Markdown files are the single point of truth for what will and up in Anki, but Yanki knows to leave your other Anki notes alone.
+Your local Obsidian markdown files are the single point of truth for what will and up in Anki, but Yanki knows to leave your other Anki notes alone.

-When you edit a local markdown note, Yanki makes every effort to update rather than delete it in the Anki database so that progress is preserved.
+When you edit a local Obsidian note, Yanki makes every effort to update rather than delete it in the Anki database so that review progress is preserved.

-But when you do want to delete something, it's as simple as deleting the local Markdown note from the file system and running `yanki sync` to remove it from the Anki database.
+But when you do want to delete something, it's as simple as deleting it from Obsidian, and it will be removed from the Anki database on the next sync.
 Protections are in place to prevent deleting Anki notes that weren't initially created by Yanki.

 If you use [AnkiWeb](https://ankiweb.net/) to sync your notes to the cloud, Yanki will also trigger this next step in the sync, automating the flow from Markdown → Anki → AnkiWeb in one shot.
+(Configurable via a [setting](#push-to-ankiweb).)

 ### Existing notes are untouched